 NOTE: I only address women on my blog and what we can change – ourselves.
 I don’t teach men.
 There are plenty of things in the below example that the husband could do to improve.
 But we are only going to focus on what the wife can change and what she can control in this post.

 ** If your husband is particularly abusive or controlling – please find godly help ASAP!
 If there are mental disorders, drug addictions, alcohol abuse, infidelity, or serious issues in your marriage, please find local, experienced, godly help.
-Those things go beyond the scope of this blog **
+Those things go beyond the scope of this blog and this post is not written for wives in such situations. **

 I have a question about the whole “sharing your heart” thing.